kadena-io/kuro/scripts/aws/Ansible-README.md

 # Ansible and AWS

 ## QuickStart
-1. Spin up an EC2 instance with the desired configurations (See [Instance Requirements](#instance-requirements)).
+1. Spin up an EC2 instance with Kadena's ScalableBFT AMI or with the desired configurations (See [Instance Requirements](#instance-requirements)).
 This will serve as the Ansible monitor instance.
 2. Ensure that the key pair(s) of the monitor and Kadena server instances are not publicly
    viewable: `chmod 400 /path/to/keypair.pem`.
 Otherwise, SSH and any service that rely on it (i.e. Ansible) will not work.